Free Gift with Purchase (GWP) — The "No-Discount" Strategy

 Gift with purchase (GWP) is a promotional strategy where customers receive a free item when they meet a specific condition.
 Usually, that condition is spending a minimum amount or buying a qualifying product.

 Simple example: "Spend $100, get a free travel bag."
+The customer decides to buy and get free gift—no coupon codes, no price cuts.

 The customer doesn't get a discount.
 They get something extra.
 That's the key difference.